rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1ls3.png)

 The working directory upon using this command was `/home/lecture1/messages`.
-After running the `ls` command with a file as the argument,
+After running the `ls` command with a file as the argument, it just lists the file name.
+This is the case because `ls` only lists contents within a directory and since this argument is a file and not a directory, it will just default to printing the name of the file, as the file isn't a directory.

 ***